mmuller88/alf-cdk/README.md

 After the deployment you will see the API's URL, which represents the url you can then use.

 ## Applying Swagger File
+**NOTICE**: If any changes are made to the API Gateway you need to do the following steps!

 First you need to deploy.
-Than goit to API Gateway and export Swagger + API Gateway Extension in YAML.
+Than go to API Gateway and export Swagger + API Gateway Extension in YAML.
 Put that into templates/swagger.yaml

 ## The Component Structure